 The potent and powerful ginger root is a flavourful ingredient that has been part of human health remedies for hundreds of years across many cultures.
-Traditionally, ginger root has been used to treat upset stomachs, nausea and hangover.
+Traditionally, ginger root has been used to treat upset stomachs, nausea, and hangover.
 Ginger is also a powerful anti-inflammatory that can help the body fight joint pain, lower cholesterol, and fight internal blood clots.
 Have you been dealing with migraines or menstrual pain?
 Research has shown that ginger root tea can be an adequate solution for either of these issues without any side effects.
 Ginger may even protect the brain against Brain Degeneration and Alzheimer’s disease.
-Bioactive compounds found in ginger increse activity of acetylcholine in brain to improve learning and memory.
+Bioactive compounds found in ginger increase the activity of acetylcholine in the brain to improve learning and memory.

 Place of Production: Canada

 Shelf Life: 2 years

 Digestive Aid – Ginger has been used as a digestive aid for thousands of years by ancient cultures.
 Its carminative properties promote the elimination of intestinal gas to prevent bloating and flatulence, while its intestinal spasmolytic properties relax the gastrointestinal muscles to soothe an upset stomach.

 Eating slices of ginger sprinkled with salt before meals can increase saliva flow to aid digestion and prevent stomach issues.
 It is also helpful to drink ginger tea after a large meal to reduce bloating and flatulence.
 If your stomach problems are more severe, you can also take ginger to help alleviate the various symptoms of food poisoning.
 Ginger is frequently recommended to treat dyspepsia (chronic indigestion), provide relief from colic in children, and help in the treatment of bacteria-induced diarrhea.